-The functional currency of a company is the currency of the primary economic environment in which the company operates.
-The presentation currency for a company is the currency in which the company chooses to present its financial statements.
+The functional currency of a company is the currency of the primary economic environment in which a company operates.
+The presentation currency for a company is the currency in which a company chooses to present its financial statements.

-These consolidated financial statements are presented in Canadian dollars, which is the Company's presentation and functional currency.
+These condensed consolidated interim financial statements are presented in Canadian dollars, which is the Company's presentation and functional currency.
 The functional currencies of the Company's subsidiaries do not differ from that of the parent company.